m-raj/m-raj.github.io/_posts/2022-12-13-my-favourite-quotes.md

 - Success is not final, failure is not fatal.
 It is the courage to continue that counts. - Winston Churchill.
 "Darkest Hour"
 - Ford vs Ferrari, Ken Miles is talking to his son about perfect lap.
 Ken Mile's Son: You can't make every lap perfect.
 Ken Miles: But I can try.
+- Don't you fear not being around (death).
+Neil DeGrasse Tyson: I fear living a life where I could have accomplished something but didn't.